 Yes, you can!
-But I personally like to pair pumpkin with green apples as they are slightly tart and balance the sweet taste of the pumpkin perfectly well.
-If you use sweet red apples, the soup will be slightly on the sweeter side.
+But I like to pair pumpkin with green apples as they are slightly tart and balance the sweet taste of the pumpkin perfectly well.
+If you use sweet red apples, the soup will be slightly sweeter.

-You can use any pumpkin that you like or is easily available to you.
-Sugar Pumpkin or Pie Pumpkin is the most common ones.
+You can use any pumpkin that you like or is easily available.
+Sugar Pumpkins, Kent Pumpkins, or Pie Pumpkins are the most common.
 You can also use Butternut Squash or Kabocha Squash in place of pumpkin.

 Roasted – You can also make a roasted version of this soup.
-It has a greater depth of flavors that comes from the caramelization of pumpkin and apples.
-Preheat the oven to 350 degrees F. Cut pumpkin, onion, and apple and line them on a baking sheet.
-Drizzle some extra virgin olive oil, salt, and pepper and roast for 30-40 mins.
+It has a greater depth of flavor that comes from the caramelization of pumpkin and apples.
+Preheat the oven to 360°F. Cut pumpkin, onions, and apples and line them on a baking sheet.
+Drizzle extra virgin olive oil, salt, and pepper and roast for 30-40 mins.
 During the last 10 mins, add whole garlic cloves.
 Blend the roasted ingredients with vegetable stock.
 Warm the soup in a pan and serve.

-Coconut Milk – You can replace some of the broth with coconut milk to make your soup creamier and velvetier and give it a coconutty taste.
+Coconut Milk – You can replace some broth with coconut milk to make your soup creamier and velvetier and give it a coconutty taste.

 Carrots – Add some carrots to the soup.
 It will make the soup sweeter.

-Canned Pumpkin – If you don’t have fresh pumpkin or you want to stir up a quick meal, use canned pumpkin puree instead of cubed pumpkins.
-Sauté onion and garlic with some olive oil in a saucepan.
+Canned Pumpkin – If you don’t have fresh pumpkins or want to stir up a quick meal, use canned pumpkin puree instead of cubed pumpkins.
+Sauté onions and garlic with some olive oil in a saucepan.
 Add chopped apples to it and cook for a minute.
 Now add canned pumpkin puree and vegetable stock with salt and pepper.
 Bring it to a boil and cover the pan.
 Cook for 15-20 minutes.
-Once done, let the soup cool down for some time and then blend until smooth.
+Once done, let the soup cool down and then blend until smooth.
 Ladle the soup in serving bowls and garnish with apple chunks, cinnamon powder, and pumpkin seeds.
 Serve warm.

-Ginger – To add more zest to your soup, you can add some grated fresh ginger while sautéing the vegetables or while bringing the soup to a boil.
+Ginger – To add more zest to your soup, add some grated fresh ginger while sautéing the vegetables or bringing the soup to a boil.
 You can follow the rest of the recipe as given below.

-Spicy – If you like a spicy pumpkin soup, then make apple pumpkin curry soup with Thai red curry paste, chipotle pepper, or Indian curry powder and some coconut milk.
-Add the paste to the onion-garlic mix, before adding pumpkin and apples.
+Spicy – If you like a spicy pumpkin soup, make apple pumpkin with Thai red curry paste, chipotle pepper, or Indian curry powder and some coconut milk.
+Add the paste to the onion-garlic mix before adding pumpkin and apples.
 Add coconut milk while blending.
-Follow the rest of the steps as given below and your curried apple pumpkin soup is ready.
+Follow the rest of the steps below, and your curried apple pumpkin soup recipe will be ready.

-You can serve this yummy soup along with homemade toasted bread, garlic bread, or even with a bruschetta on the side.
+You can serve this yummy soup with homemade toasted bread, garlic bread, or bruschetta.

 Top it with sweet-salty pepitas, toasted pumpkin seeds, pomegranate arils, freshly chopped herbs like parsley, rosemary, oregano, etc, and freshly ground black pepper.

-As this soup is quite filling on its own, you can serve a light and refreshing salad on the side for a light meal.
+As this soup fills, you can serve a light and refreshing salad on the side for a light meal.

 This soup will last in the fridge for about 2-3 days when stored in an airtight container.
 To serve again, reheat it in a pan or microwave until nice and warm.